Fredrick J. Love

-Rep. Fredrick J. Love of Little Rock is serving his second term in the Arkansas House of Representatives.
+Rep. Fredrick J. Love of Little Rock is serving his third term in the Arkansas House of Representatives.
 He represents District 29, which includes part of Pulaski County.

-For the 89th General Assembly, Rep. Love will serve on the House Public Health, Welfare and Labor Committee; the House Insurance and Commerce Committee; the Joint Committee on Advanced Communicatinos and Information Technology; and the Joint Budget Committee.
+For the 89th General Assembly, Rep. Love served on the House Public Health, Welfare and Labor Committee; the House Insurance and Commerce Committee; the Joint Committee on Advanced Communications and Information Technology; and the Joint Budget Committee.

 For the 88th General Assembly, Rep. Love served on the House Revenue and Taxation Committee, where he chaired the Personal and Corporate Income Taxes Subcommittee.
 He also served on the House Agriculture, Forestry and Economic Development Committee, and the Public School Desegregation Lawsuit Resolution Task Force.

 A graduate of Joe T. Robinson High School, Rep. Love earned a bachelor's degree in political science and a master's degree in public health from the University of Arkansas at Little Rock.
 He is currently working toward completion of a doctorate degree in public health.

 Rep. Love works as a grants administrator for Pulaski County.
 He is vice chair of the Young Black Professionals of Arkansas.
 He has served on the Pulaski County Child and Youth Services Advisory Board, where he is parliamentarian, and the Little Rock Racial and Cultural Diversity Commission, where he is education committee chair.
 In addition, Rep. Love is a worshipful master with the Prince Hall Masonic Order.

 Rep. Love and his wife, ShaRhonda, attend the Methodist Church.
 They have a young son.